Trade Union Forum

 GEOGRAPHY

-The People's Republic of China (PRC) is located in Central and East Asia, bounded on the east by the Yellow, East China, South China seas and the Korea Bay.
-The island of Taiwan is a part of the People's Republic of China and is separated from the mainland by the Taiwan Strait.
+The People's Republic of China is a state located in Central and Eastern Asia, washed by the Yellow Sea, the East China Sea, the South China Sea, and the Korea Bay on the east.
+Taiwan Island, which is part of the People's Republic of China, is separated from the mainland by the Taiwan Strait.

-The length of the coastline is 14.5 thousand km.
-The terrain is diverse, with hills, plateaus, low mountain ranges, depressions, deserts, and vast plains.
-There are three geographical areas: the Tibetan Plateau in the south-west; mountain belt and high plains in the north; low-lying depositional plains in the northeast, east and south.
+The length of the country's coastline is 14,5 thousand km.
+The relief is diverse, with high mountains, plateaus, depressions, deserts, and extensive plains.
+Three geographical regions are distinguished: the Tibetan Plateau in the southwest; to the north of it, a belt of mountains and high plains; in the northeast, east, and south of the country – low-lying accumulative plains.

-The country has extensive mineral reserves.
-It produces antimony, graphite, tungsten and zinc.
-Deposits of coal, iron ore, petroleum, natural gas, mercury, tin, manganese, molybdenum, vanadium, magnetite, aluminum, lead, and uranium are being developed in the regions.
-China is the first in the world in terms of tin and tungsten reserves.
+The country possesses extensive reserves of minerals and is a producer of antimony, graphite, tungsten, and zinc.
+Deposits of bauxite, coal, oil, diamonds, gold, iron ore, lead, magnetite, manganese, mercury, molybdenum, natural gas, phosphates, tin, uranium, and vanadium are mined in the regions.
+China ranks first in the world in reserves of tin and tungsten.

 The country borders 14 countries: